Twinklebear/Twinklebear.github.io-jekyll/_posts/2013-08-15-lesson-0-visual-studio.md

 End of Lesson 0
 -
-If you're having any trouble setting up SDL please leave a comment below.
+If you're having any trouble setting up SDL please send an email or tweet.

 I'll see you again soon in [Postscript 0: Properly Finding Resource Paths!]({% post_url 2014-06-16-postscript-0-properly-finding-resource-paths %})